The Green in Action podcast team took a filed trip to see Finch, a Passive House, FitWel, and LEED Platinum certified development in Cambridge, MA.

 How do green building practitioners approach the problems that arise when navigating the complex work of building sustainable affordable housing?
-Exploring that complexity is where the forthcoming Urban Habitat Initiatives podcast Green Horizons comes in.
+Exploring that complexity is where the forthcoming Urban Habitat Initiatives podcast Green in Action comes in.

 Urban Habitat Initiatives President Kimberly Vermeer reflects on her work in 2020.

 Kim revists an affordable housing development featured in Blueprint for Greening Affordable Housing: Plaza Roosevelt, in Michigan

 Greenbuild’s Virtual Resilience Summit on October 1st, 2020 outlined strategies that build more resilient communities while advancing social equity.
 Kim Vermeer reflects on her experience moderating the Resilience Summit Afternoon Salon, featuring Avni Jamdar, at Emerald Cities San Francisco, and Kendra Norell, who is the Community Outreach and Engagement Coordinator in Richmond, Virginia.

 Book tours are looking a little different this year!
 One silver lining of limitations on in-person events is that communities with diverse perspectives can gather virtually to consider commonly shared issues.